Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/customize/color.md

 ## Color Sass maps

-Boosted's source Sass files include three maps to help you quickly and easily loop over a list of colors and their hex values.
+Boosted Innovation Cup's source Sass files include three maps to help you quickly and easily loop over a list of colors and their hex values.

 - `$colors` lists all our available base (`500`) colors
 - `$theme-colors` lists all semantically named theme colors (shown below)
 - `$background-colors` overrides `$theme-colors` specifically for usage in `.bg-*` utilities
 - `$grays` lists all tints and shades of gray

-Within `scss/_variables.scss`, you'll find Boosted's color variables and Sass map.
+Within `scss/_variables.scss`, you'll find Boosted Innovation Cup's color variables and Sass map.
 Here's an example of the `$colors` Sass map:

 {{< scss-docs name="colors-map" file="scss/_variables.scss" >}}